 I hope the examples above help you understand how the hierarchy of archive pages works.
 But this hierarchy is not relevant only for author and category pages; it works for any taxonomy in WordPress.

-For example, if you want to create a template that is implemented only for tag pages, you can create a file named tag.php or even tag-[id].php if you want to go deeper in the hierarchy.
-Similarly, for date pages, you can create a file named date.php.
+For example, if you want a template only for tag pages, create tag.php or tag-[id].php for a specific tag.
+For date-based archives, create date.php.

 There is one exception when it comes to archives of Custom Post Types.
-Like other cases, archive.php will be the default file, but if you want to create a specific template for the archive page of a custom post type, you need to create a file in the following format: archive-[post_type_name].php.
+The default is still archive.php, but you can create a specific template using the format archive-[post_type_name].php.

 Single Pages